 Furthermore, you should consider the rating criteria for each service-connected condition you want to claim.
 Ensure that your symptoms match up to what is listed in the Schedule for Rating Disabilities.
 If you can also have your physician attest to the severity of your condition, this could help you create a more convincing case on your behalf.

-How to Request a Decision Review to Increase Your Rating
+Requesting a Decision Review to Increase Your Rating

 Supplemental Claim